devJennyy/oishi-food/README.md

 👩‍💻 **Work in Progress**

 Oishifood is a fully responsive e-commerce landing page designed for food products, featuring both light and dark mode options.
 Built with React, TypeScript, and Tailwind CSS.
 I also designed the hi-fi prototypes for both the website and mobile app using Figma.
-For dynamic interactions, I implemented Framer Motion for animations and integrated Embla Carousel for smooth carousel.
+For dynamic interactions, I implemented Framer Motion for animations and integrated SwiperJs for smooth carousel.

 ---